 The Gospel of Saint Thomas

-Other supposedly inspired books that bear Thomas' name include the Infancy Gospel of St. Thomas, Book of Thomas the Contender and the Acts of Thomas.
+Supposedly inspired books that bear Thomas' name include the Infancy Gospel of St. Thomas, Book of Thomas the Contender and the Acts of Thomas.
 He seems to have been quite popular with those who sought to have their writings included among those deemed inspired.
 All of these writings, found near Nag Hammadi in Egypt in December 1945, and are part of a group of 52 books known as the Nag Hammadi library.
 All were in the Coptic language and the "gospel" of Thomas contains 114 sayings attributed to Jesus.
 About half of those are quite similar to those found in the inspired four gospels.
 The rest, say scholars, are similar to sayings from the Gnostic tradition.

 There are other troubling problems with the authenticity and claimed inspiration of Thomas' gospel.
 The book itself does not refer to the divinity of Jesus.
 In fact, it remains aligned with Gnostic beliefs that DENY his divinity.
 Further Gnostic earmarks in the book are its continual references to Jesus’ sayings as "secret" and "mysterious."
 The book is completely different in tone and structure from the canonical gospels.
 It is not a narrative account of the life of Jesus but rather a somewhat rambling account of "sayings" attributed to Jesus.
 The book does not mention the crucifixion, resurrection, or final judgment and does not mention any understanding that Jesus was the Messiah.